IEVS Applicant and Recipient Reports

 Processing Applicant IEVS Reports

-Delayed IEVS Applicant reports are a periodic issue.
-The EW must not delay the determination of eligibility while waiting to receive IEVS information if the necessary information to establish eligibility, benefits, or share of cost has been supplied.
+The SSBS must not delay the determination of eligibility while waiting to receive IEVS information if the applicant provided the necessary information to establish eligibility, benefits, or share of cost.

 If the IEVS information is not available when eligibility is determined, it must be reviewed when received.
-If the IEVS information impacts the amount of benefits or share of cost, the appropriate case action must be taken.
+If the IEVS information impacts the amount of benefits or the share of costs, the appropriate case action must be taken.

 If the IEVS Applicant report is received...
 Then...

 Prior to case transfer...
-The intake EW is responsible for processing the IEVS applicant report before transferring the case from their caseload.
+The intake SSBS is responsible for processing the IEVS applicant report before transferring the case from their caseload.

 After the case transfer...
-The assigned continuing EW reviews the IEVS applicant report.
+The assigned continuing SSBS reviews the IEVS applicant report.

 If the report was received...
 Then...